Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Discussion

+Prior classification-based geo-localization methods also rely on predefined spatial partitions, including S2-based cells in PlaNet~\cite{weyandPlaNetPhotoGeolocation2016}, combinatorial partitions in CPlaNet~\cite{seoCPlaNetEnhancingImage2018}, hierarchical grids in HGE~\cite{muller-budackGeolocationEstimationPhotos2018}, and fixed UTM grids in Divide \& Classify~\cite{trivignoDivideClassifyFineGrainedClassification2023}.
+In our system, the fixed 100\,m grid is effective for the evaluated regions, while larger deployments may benefit from hierarchical classification or multi-scale retrieval.

-Following the Divide \& Classify strategy~\cite{trivignoDivideClassifyFineGrainedClassification2023}, we partition the spatial domain into $N = 2$ groups.
-This reduces the number of classes per classifier, alleviates boundary ambiguity, and improves discriminability.
-Group-wise classification reduces intra-class variance and improves feature separability, especially when the spatial domain exhibits heterogeneous appearance distributions.
-Such strategies and hyperparameter setting have been shown to enhance performance in prior city-scale VPR studies, such as Divide \& Classify~\cite{trivignoDivideClassifyFineGrainedClassification2023} and GeoVINS~\cite{liGeoVINSGeographicVisualInertialNavigation2025}.
+Following the Divide \& Classify strategy~\cite{trivignoDivideClassifyFineGrainedClassification2023}, we use a grouping factor of $N=2$ along each UTM index axis, producing $N^2=4$ groups.
+This reduces the number of classes per classifier and alleviates boundary ambiguity.
+Group-wise classification is intended to reduce the number of classes handled by each classifier and can improve feature separability when the spatial domain exhibits heterogeneous appearance distributions.
+This design follows prior city-scale classification-based VPR studies, such as Divide \& Classify~\cite{trivignoDivideClassifyFineGrainedClassification2023}, and is also adopted in GeoVINS~\cite{liGeoVINSGeographicVisualInertialNavigation2025}.

-\subsection{Limitations and Future Work}
+\subsection{Limitations and future work}

-While the proposed framework provides an effective solution for altitude-aware visual place recognition (VPR), several limitations remain to be addressed in future research.
+While the proposed framework provides a practical solution for altitude-aware visual place recognition (VPR), several limitations remain to be addressed in future research.

 A first limitation is that the current formulation assigns a single global relative-altitude prior to the entire image footprint.
-In mountainous regions or strongly undulating terrain, local ground elevation may vary substantially within a single image, which can reduce the validity of one global cropping ratio and lead to imperfect scale normalization.
+In regions with substantial intra-image elevation variation, local ground elevation may vary markedly within a single image footprint, which can reduce the validity of one global cropping ratio and lead to imperfect scale normalization.

 Another limitation is that the $\mathrm{Spat2Freq}$ module relies heavily on the spatial distribution of frequency-domain components to capture scale variations.
 In rural or agricultural environments where high-frequency structural features (e.g., buildings and road intersections) are scarce, the frequency spectrum becomes less discriminative, occasionally leading to suboptimal relative altitude estimation.
-To mitigate this limitation in future iterations, incorporating stronger semantic boundary constraints could be explored.
-In parallel, geometric enhancements inspired by recent vehicular VPR systems may further improve robustness under challenging urban localization conditions~\cite{shangRobustGlobalLocalization2025}.
+To mitigate this limitation, future work may explore stronger semantic or structural cues to complement the current frequency-domain representation.